logans3c/logans3c.github.io/_posts/2024-9-2-BlackHat-MEA-Web-Challenges-Writeup-2024.md

 ![alt text](<../assets/img/blog/blackhat/notey/on2.png>)

-This third image illustrates the same concept but this time there are two rows which will make the expression `dept = `` `name` `` returns 1 so the only row will be returned is the third one.
+This third image illustrates the same concept but this time there are two rows which will make the expression ``` dept = `name` ``` returns 1 so the only row will be returned is the third one.

 ![alt text](<../assets/img/blog/blackhat/notey/on3.png>)

-To confirm how our request is interpreted by the database, I also checked my `mysql` logs.
+To confirm how my exploitation request is interpreted by the database, I also checked my `mysql` logs.
 Here's the exploitation request:

 ![alt text](<../assets/img/blog/blackhat/notey/local.png>)